azonenberg/serdes-website/serdes/_posts/2025-09-14-Trigger-crossbar.md

 Then I tried to actually turn it on, and nothing happened.
 The 48V IBC connects to the logic board via two connections - an 8-pin Molex Mini-Fit Jr carrying 12V power and ground, and a 5-pin Molex PicoBlade carrying a 3.3V standby power rail, an I2C management bus, and an enable line for the main 12V rail.

-After a bit of probing, I discovered that I had wired the connector as if it was 1:1 pinout (i.e. pin 1 of IBC connector to pin 1 of logic board connector).
+After a bit of probing, I discovered that I had wired the connector as if it were 1:1 pinout (i.e. pin 1 of IBC connector to pin 1 of logic board connector).
 But standard PicoBlade cables are wired straight through (a strip of parallel wires with one connector on each end, pin 1 wired to pin N-1).

 I briefly considered reworking the IBC or logic board before realizing that bodging the cable was a much simpler solution.
 All I had to do was gently push in the latching pin on each crimp terminal to remove it from the plastic housing, then reinsert them in the correct order and add a bright orange stick-on warning label "mirrored pinout" so I didn't mix up this special cable with a standard-pinout one.